-(1) Efforts for information disclosure and promoting public understanding and support
+(1) Efforts for Information Disclosure and Promoting Public Understanding and Support

-The Development Cooperation Charter approved by the Cabinet in February 2015 highlights the importance of gaining public understanding and support for development cooperation.
+The Development Cooperation Charter (decided by the Cabinet in February 2015) highlights the importance of gaining public understanding and support for development cooperation.

-MOFA and JICA are encouraging public participation in development cooperation at various levels and in a variety of ways, including: promotion of discussions and dialogues regarding development cooperation; promotion of development education; information disclosure regarding the current status of development cooperation; and dissemination of relevant information to various regions and a wide range of people.
+MOFA and JICA are encouraging public participation in development cooperation at various levels and in a variety of ways including: promotion of discussions and dialogues regarding development cooperation; promotion of development education; information disclosure regarding the current status of development cooperation; and dissemination of relevant information to various regions and a wide range of people.
 In addition, opportunities are provided for a broad range of Japanese nationals to directly participate in development assistance in developing countries and to experience ODA in the field.
-At the same time, Japan recognizes the importance of human resources development, research cooperation, and public-private partnership (PPP) in order to respond appropriately to development issues, which are becoming increasingly diversified and sophisticated.
+At the same time, Japan recognizes the importance of human resources development, research cooperation, and public-private partnership (PPP) in order to respond appropriately to development issues, which are becoming increasingly diversified and complex.
 Similarly, it is important to enhance the understanding in the international community towards the concept of Japan's development cooperation, and the cooperation with educational and research institutions, such as universities, as well as NGOs is becoming increasingly important.

-Meanwhile, ensuring that Japanese assistance is known by many people in developing countries is an essential process for the implementation of ODA projects.
+Furthermore, ensuring that Japanese assistance is known by many people in developing countries, not only inside Japan, is an essential process for the implementation of ODA projects.
 Thus, Japanese diplomatic missions and overseas JICA offices are making coordinated efforts to conduct public relations activities in developing countries.